gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 **DEPLOY** THE SITE IN NETLIFY

 There are many [options for deploying the Jekyll site](https://jekyllrb.com/docs/deployment/third-party/) and I would recommend to go with Netlify, they have made a very complex thing like deployment, very simple.
-I started by creating an account at [Netlify.com](https://www.netlify.com/), and followed [this](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/) post to add Git repo in Netlify and configured the repo**.**
+I started by creating an account at [Netlify.com](https://www.netlify.com/), and followed [this](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/) post to add Git repo in Netlify and configure the repo**.**

 ![netlify-add-new-site-from-git](/assets/images/post_images/netlify-add-new-site.png "netlify-add-new-site-from-git")